Skip to content

 @rezi-ui/core Widgets, layout, themes, forms, keybindings.
 No Node.js APIs.

-@rezi-ui/node Node.js backend with worker thread integration.
+@rezi-ui/node Node.js/Bun backend with worker and inline execution modes.

 @rezi-ui/jsx Optional JSX runtime for widget trees.